tkw1536/ggman/README.md

 ### 1.27.0 (Upcoming)

+- rework command documentation
+  - also rephrase a couple error messages for consistency
-- make build process more reproducible
+- make build process reproducible
   - output `sha256` hash in `ggman version`
   - print them in CI after building
-- rework command documentation
+- allow discarding components with `!` in a CANSPEC
+  - this allows replacing hostnames in URLs if needed
 - add `--overwrite` flag to `ggman clone`
 	- deletes any existing repository if it exists
-- allow discarding components with `!` in a CANSPEC
-  - this allows replacing hostnames in URLs if needed
-- rephrase a couple error messages for consistency
 - update dependencies
 - minor cleanup of CI